-Amy Girardi is a senior program manager for JFF’s Postsecondary team, providing technical assistance and strategic support to state systems and institutions.
+Amy Girardi is an associate director for JFF’s Postsecondary team, providing technical assistance and strategic support to state systems and institutions.

 Through her role at JFF, Amy delivers coaching and instructional design support to sites at the municipal, state, and national level, including community colleges, adult education programs and coalitions, and workforce entities and systems.
 Across a number of projects, Amy leads the creation of technical assistance and professional development activities and tools, including virtual learning events and convenings, webinars, online learning modules and communities of practice, trainings, publications and toolkits.